A B C D E F G H I J M N O P R S T V W

 External Theft

 When consumers steal from a company, either alone or as part of a group.
-External theft is globally the largest source of shrink in the retail industry and typically comes in the form of merchandise theft, credit card fraud, check fraud, and price tag switching.
+External theft is globally the largest source of shrinkage in the retail industry and typically comes in the form of merchandise theft, credit card fraud, check fraud, and price tag switching.

 F